slightlyoff/history_api/app_history.md

 Non-goals:

+- Allow web applications to intercept navigations which they cannot intercept today (e.g., URL bar or back button navigations).

 - Provide applications knowledge of cross-origin history entries or state.

 - Provide applications knowledge of other frames' entries or state.

 - Handle the case where the Android back button is being used as a "modal close signal"; instead, we believe that's best handled by [a separate API](./history_and_modals.md).

-- _TODO: something something allowing trapping users on the page; need to figure out which interceptions we allow._

 - Provide an elegant layering onto or integration with the existing `window.history` API.
 That API is quite problematic, and we can't be tied down by a need to make every operation in the new API isomorphic to one in the old API.